DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 1, Morgan teaches [a]n implant (Abstract, orthopaedic implant) comprising: at least one sensor configured to detect implant data, the implant data being any of an implant condition or adjacent surgical site condition (Abstract, sensors that receive physical stimulus from the implant or surrounding tissue); a power source (¶ 0006, a battery, ¶ 0046, an inductive coil, etc.); a … switch in communication with the at least one sensor to receive the implant data (¶ 0046, the microchip transmitting a wireless signal based on conditions of over-strain, under-pressure, etc. – also see Abstract and e.g. ¶ 0028, describing the microchip(s) monitoring the sensor(s)); and a communication module configured to wirelessly communicate with an external source (¶ 0045, wireless transmission to a receiver station), wherein the … switch is configured to initiate wireless communication between the communication module and the external source when the implant data matches a predetermined reference value (¶ 0045, transmission based on increase in temperature over a predetermined temperature, based on over-strain, under-pressure, etc.).
+Regarding claim 1, Morgan teaches [a]n implant (Abstract, orthopaedic implant) comprising: at least one sensor configured to detect implant data, the implant data being an implant condition (Abstract, sensors that receive physical stimulus from the implant or surrounding tissue); a power source (¶ 0006, a battery, ¶ 0046, an inductive coil, etc.); a … switch in communication with the at least one sensor to receive the implant data (¶ 0046, the microchip transmitting a wireless signal based on conditions of over-strain, under-pressure, etc. – also see Abstract and e.g. ¶ 0028, describing the microchip(s) monitoring the sensor(s)); and a communication module configured to wirelessly communicate with an external source (¶ 0045, wireless transmission to a receiver station), wherein the … switch is configured to … initiate wireless communication between the communication module and the external source when the implant data matches [a predetermined reference value] (¶ 0045, transmission based on increase in temperature over a predetermined temperature, based on over-strain, under-pressure, etc.).

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to gather kinematic data in Morgan as in Bailey, and to initiate wireless communication based on a threshold in the kinematic data, for the purpose of monitoring implant movement in an energy-efficient manner (Bailey: ¶¶s 0006, 0011, 0203, etc.).
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement a motion switch based on a kinematic filter in Morgan as in Bailey, and to transition the implant from a passive to an active state and initiate wireless communication based on movement matching a predefined movement pattern, for the purpose of monitoring the implant and/or patient in an energy-efficient manner (Bailey: ¶¶s 0006, 0011, 0203, etc.), and for communicating relevant data at relevant times (Bailey: ¶ 0195).

 Regarding claims 2 and 3, Morgan-Bailey teaches all the features with respect to claim 1, as outlined above.
-Morgan-Bailey further teaches wherein the at least one sensor is any of a pH sensor, a temperature sensor, a pressure sensor, a load sensor, an accelerometer, a gyroscope, an IMU and a Hall sensor operatively coupled to a controller of the implant, wherein the controller is a microcontroller in communication with the motion switch and the communication module (Morgan: Abstract, microchip, temperature, pressure, strain; Bailey: ¶¶s 0105, 0188, Fig. 35, etc. - It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use a microcontroller with the contemplated microchip/controller, as the simple substitution of one know data processing structure for another with predictable results (processing of data – Bailey: ¶ 0188, Fig. 35, etc.)).
+Morgan-Bailey further teaches wherein the at least one sensor is any of an accelerometer, a gyroscope, an inertial measurement unit (IMU) and a Hall sensor operatively coupled to a controller of the implant, wherein the controller is a microcontroller in communication with the motion switch and the communication module (Morgan: Abstract, microchip, temperature, pressure, strain; Bailey: ¶¶s 0105, 0188, Fig. 35, etc. - It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to use a microcontroller with the contemplated microchip/controller, as the simple substitution of one know data processing structure for another with predictable results (processing of data – Bailey: ¶ 0188, Fig. 35, etc.)).

-Regarding claims 4-6, Morgan-Bailey teaches all the features with respect to claim 1, as outlined above.
-Morgan-Bailey further teaches wherein the implant condition include any of an implant position, implant orientation, and implant movement, wherein the implant movement includes any of an implant acceleration, velocity, and rotation (Bailey: ¶¶s 0011 (gyroscopes, accelerometers), 0195, 0308, 0312, 0462 (velocity), etc.), wherein the adjacent surgical site condition includes any of a temperature, pressure, and pH (Morgan: Abstract, temperature, pressure, strain; Bailey: ¶ 0011, temperature and pressure).
+Regarding claims 4 and 5, Morgan-Bailey teaches all the features with respect to claim 1, as outlined above.
+Morgan-Bailey further teaches wherein the implant condition includes any of an implant position, implant orientation, and implant movement, wherein the implant movement includes any of an implant acceleration, velocity, and rotation (Bailey: ¶¶s 0011 (gyroscopes, accelerometers), 0195, 0308, 0312, 0462 (velocity), etc.), wherein the adjacent surgical site condition includes any of a temperature, pressure, and pH (Morgan: Abstract, temperature, pressure, strain; Bailey: ¶ 0011, temperature and pressure).

 Regarding claim 7, Morgan-Bailey teaches all the features with respect to claim 1, as outlined above.
 Morgan-Bailey further teaches wherein the implant is a joint implant (Bailey: ¶ 0011, obvious to use for monitoring movement of the joint).